h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-to-apache-nifi/scoring-pipeline-deployment-to-apache-nifi.md

 ![nifi-flow-run-mojo-interactive-scores](assets/nifi-flow-run-mojo-interactive-scores.jpg)

-In the NiFi flow, we are pulling in Hydraulic System csv data with each file having an individual row of data, telling NiFi the schema to lookup for the input data, performing classifications for Hydraulic cooling condition on the individual rows of data, writing the classification results in csv format, and providing the classification results with a unique filename and storing the results to a csv file on the local file system.
+In the NiFi flow, we are:

+- Pulling in Hydraulic System csv data with each file having multiple rows of data
+- Telling NiFi the schema to lookup for the input data
+- Performing classifications for Hydraulic cooling condition on the batch of data
+- Writing the classification results in csv format
+- Providing the classification results with a unique filename
+- Storing the results to a csv file on the local file system

 1\.
 Right click on the PutFile processor, choose Data Provenance.